10 Best Water Containers for Camping of 2022 – Reviews & Top Picks

 One thing we liked about this container is the slim design.
 It’s less than eight inches wide, making it compact enough to fit into some tight spaces.
 This made it much easier to fit into a vehicle that was already packed with other camping gear!

 However, the vent plug was a bit of an issue.
 It doesn’t lock, so a little water was able to splash out.
 But we fixed it with a little tape, and it was good to go.
 Since this container is plastic, it’s very easy to clean and doesn’t hold onto odors or tastes.
 Plus, it’s affordably priced, which we always appreciate.
+All in all, we think this is the best water container for camping.

 2. WaterStorageCube Collapsible Water Container – Best Value